Harold Cazneaux: Biography

-The use of light was a defining characteristic of Cazneaux' later work and in 1916 he and others formed the Sydney Camera Circle, establishing the so-called 'Sunshine School' of photography.
-The Circle was created for a number of important reasons: it embraced the particularities of Australian light and landscape, and was a move away from the English-inspired darker imagery dominating photographic practice at that time.

-Cazneaux died in his sleep at the age of 75.

 Recognition

 Cazneaux' work was championed for decades by the editor of The Home magazine, Sydney Ure Smith.

 The National Library of Australia is the home of the principal archive of Cazneaux prints and negatives, thanks to the generosity of the Cazneaux family.
 The Art Gallery of New South Wales also has a fine collection of Cazneaux' work, and was, in 1975, the first Australian museum to hold a major exhibition of his work.

 The exhibition Harold Cazneaux: artist in photography at the Art Gallery of New South Wales in June and July 2008 included more than 100 of his images, exploring the breadth and depth of his work such as landscape, portraits, the harbour and the city.